Skip to main content

 Hoffman Hacks

-Constantly losing deals to competitors?
-But when’s the last time you’ve seen a competitor’s contract?
+Are you constantly losing deals to competitors?
+When’s the last time you’ve seen a competitor’s contract?
+Knowing how to beat your competitors in sales involves understanding the information they provide to your prospects.

 For more Hacks, check out our YouTube page.